Bucolic Complexes: Bucolic graphs

-The proof of this theorem is provided in Section \ref{STh12}.
-The most difficult part of the proof is the implication (ii)$\Rightarrow$(iii), which we establish in two steps.
-First we show that if $G$ is a weakly modular graph not containing induced $W_4$ and $W_4^-$, then all its primes are 2-connected weakly bridged graphs or $K_2$.
-Then, we deduce both theorems using the results of \cite{BaCh_wma1,Cha1,Cha2,ChOs}.
+The most difficult part of the proof of the theorem are the implications (ii)$\Rightarrow$(iii) and (iii)$\Rightarrow$(i).
+The main step in the proof of (ii)$\Rightarrow$(iii) is showing that all primes of weakly modular graphs not containing induced $W_4$ and $W_4^-$ are 2-connected weakly bridged graphs or $K_2$.
+To prove (iii)$\Rightarrow$(i), we need to show that weakly bridged graphs are moorable.
+For locally-finite graphs this was proven in \cite{ChOs}.
+The mooring of non-locally-finite weakly bridged graphs is established in Section \ref{moorability}.
+Then, we deduce the theorem from the results of \cite{BaCh_wma1,Cha1,Cha2}.

-The following convexity property of bucolic graphs (proved in Section \ref{STh12}) will be useful for establishing contractibility and fixed point results for bucolic complexes.

-\begin{proposition} If $G=(V,E)$ is a locally-finite bucolic graph, then the convex hull $\mbox{conv}(S)$ in $G$ of any finite set $S\subset V$ is finite. \end{proposition}